-Short press the wheel switch "MENU \$\psi\$" inward and the topmost (Touring theme) or leftmost (Street theme) item which is currently visible will be highlighted blue.
-If that item is non-resettable, the other visible item will be highlighted blue.
-If neither visible item is resettable, short pressing the wheel switch "MENU \$\psi\$" inward has no effect.
+Short press the wheel switch "MENU ♦" inward and the currently visible item will be highlighted blue.
+If that item is non-resettable, short pressing the wheel switch "MENU ♦" inward has no effect.

-Long press the wheel switch "MENU \(\bigsim \)" inward and the blue-highlighted item will reset.
+Long press the wheel switch "MENU ♦" inward and the blue-highlighted item will reset.